-The Board's mission statement defines the overall vision and directs the superintendent to ensure that: "All students will graduate from high school having the knowledge, skills, attitudes, and values necessary to achieve academically, prosper economically, and contribute in a diverse global society."
+The Board's mission statement defines the overall vision and directs the superintendent to ensure that: "All students progress in school and graduate prepared to succeed and contribute in a diverse global society."

 To achieve this vision, the Board sets specific goals.
 These goals, also called "Ends," define expectations for students.
 The "Ends" define the desired outcomes or results.